UNSDSN-Youth/sdg-zone/content/learn/my-country-and-sdgs.md

 While the SDGs themselves are easy to understand, measuring progress on them is much more difficult.

 The Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung have developed the [SDG Index](http://www.sdgindex.org/) as an independent ‘Report Card’ for each country.
 A range of reports, [profiles for every country](http://www.sdgindex.org/assets/files/2018/03%20SDGS%20Country%20profiles%20edition%20WEB%20V2%20050718.pdf) and even the underlying raw data are freely available to download, in the spirit of transparency.
-SDSN Youth provides helpful visual country-by-country [SDG Dashboards](https://dashboards.sdgindex.org/#/MLT), using the data from the Index to compare and contrast progress to date.
+SDSN Youth provides helpful visualizations country-by-country [SDG Dashboards](https://dashboards.sdgindex.org/#/MLT), using the data from the Index to compare and contrast progress to date.
 Find out how your country is progressing!

 {{< padding >}}